Rent, Buy or Stream it Now!

-We're making a feature film with a lot of wit, a lot of heart, and a little donkey.
+We've made a feature film with a lot of wit, a lot of heart, and a little donkey.
 At its core, it's a story that anyone can relate to but has a specific focus on underrepresented voices both in front of and behind the camera.
-(Currently in Post-Production, Spring 2017.)
+Like it on Facebook.
+Follow on Twitter.

 The screenplay for About a Donkey was originally written after a visit with screenwriter Kelsey Rauber’s dad resulted in him casually mentioning that he would like to own a donkey.
 That passing comment sparked the quirky and heartfelt idea that led to the film.
 The screenplay won the Grand Prize in the Comedy Division of the 2012 New York Screenplay Contest and was a Semi-Finalist of the 2013 LA Comedy Shorts Film Festival.
 The 2016 Blue Cat Screenplay Contest shared these comments about the final draft, "The themes of growing older, mid-life depression, and generally figuring out one's adult life were poignant and relatable.
 The idea of using a donkey bought on a whim is a novel, whimsical and interesting one, and adds to the dark comedic tone of the piece.
 The concept is unique and speaks to the various struggles of finding one's identity and purpose."
 I was attracted to the screenplay due to how it effortlessly tackled weighty issues through a comedic lens filled with characters that feel real and show growth as the story progresses.
 As I got in involved, I became excited by the prospect of getting to enhance more of the dramatic subtext under the story and establish an inclusive world that surrounds this family.